jahunter767/Single-GPU-Passthrough/README.md

 resources I used when coming up with my setup so I won't get into too much of the basics to keep this short.

+## TODO

+1. Update readme instructions on how to use the hooks in this repository
+2. All the other script improvements scattered around the hook scripts (Search "@TODO" to find them).
+Most improvements right now are to make the hooks more dynamic when it comes to enabling/disabling host features.

 ## Credits

 First of I would like to acknowledge the various guides and resources I used